History of GrindFest Outdoors

 However, the following year, all my lines were kinked up and had memory.
 My buddy had gotten another style with a sliding egg weight, and the monofilament would get kinked and the egg wouldn't even slide all the way down.

-I ordered a lead mold, casting pot, cable, crimps, crimping pliers, and carabiners.
-I was able to melt down my old sinkers and make 4 dozen...
+Not being satisfied with the monofilament, I chose to order coated steel cable, along with a lead mold, casting pot, cable, crimps, crimping pliers, and carabiners.
+I was able to melt down my old sinkers and make 4 dozen texas rigs.

 So I made some for friends.